The Tradition of Advent

 The middle or separate candle is lit on Christmas Day and represents Jesus, the light of the world.
 In Germany this fifth candle is known as the 'Heiligabend' and is lit on Christmas Eve.

-In many churches, the colour purple is used to signify the season of Advent.
-On the third Sunday, representing Mary, the colour is sometimes changes to pink or rose.
+In many churches, the color purple is used to signify the season of Advent.
+On the third Sunday, representing Mary, the color is sometimes changes to pink or rose.